- Search The Registry

 - My Account

 *Isabel Washington Powell was born on this date in 1908.
 She was a Black dancer and actress.

 Isabel Geraldine Washington was born in Savannah, Georgia.
 She was one of five children, with her older sister being the actress Fredi Washington.
-She was raised primarily in New York City where she pursued a show business career.
-During the Harlem Renaissance, she was a dancer and showgirl in various New York nightclubs, as well as acting on the Broadway stage.
-She appeared in the 1929 film, "St. Louis Blues" While dancing at the Cotton Club she met Adam Clayton Powell Jr.
+She was raised primarily in New York City, where she pursued a show business career.
+During the Harlem Renaissance, she was a dancer and showgirl in various New York nightclubs and acted on the Broadway stage.
+She appeared in the 1929 film, "St. Louis Blues" While dancing at the Cotton Club, she met Adam Clayton Powell Jr.

 After her divorce, Powell became a special education teacher.
 She divided her time between Harlem and Martha's Vineyard.
 Isabelle Powell died on May 1, 2007 in Harlem.